There are 3 reasons why you should give importance to your blog: getting respect from others, income, and personal satisfaction.

 This is not what a blogger does.
 She writes extensively and authoritatively on specific topics and then uses Twitter to drive traffic to her blog.

-The successful bloggers on Twitter can be categorized then according to their topic or expertise.
+Successful bloggers on Twitter can then be categorized according to their topic or expertise.
 So, here are the top bloggers in their specific areas of expertise.

-On fashion, the European Fashion Blogger Award held last January 2014, and the top 3 most creative bloggers were: Sara (Collage Vintage), Ebba (Ebba Zingmark), and Louise (Miss Pandora.
+In fashion, the European Fashion Blogger Award was held January 2014, and the top 3 most creative bloggers were: Sara (Collage Vintage), Ebba (Ebba Zingmark), and Louise (Miss Pandora.

 Sara of Collage Vintage (2009) is a Spanish blogger who hails from Madrid.
 She believes in taking fashion risks and enjoying fashion.
 She has accounts on Twitter, Facebook, and LinkedIn which are all connected to her personal blog.
 On Twitter, she has almost 19,000 tweets and more than 32 thousand followers.